dairelgroup/dairelgroup.github.io/index.md

 DAIREL's mission is to provide solutions to support users in their different tasks and domains when dealing with data and information.
 Our research topics and interests include

-* User-centred Interactive Information Access and Retrieval
+* User-centric Information Access and Retrieval
   * Interactive Models for multimodal information access inspired by Quantum Mechanics
   * Polyrepresentation and Information Foraging Theory
   * Bibliometric-enhanced Information Retrieval